Aus3D/RUMBA32/README.md

 The RUMBA+ update is designed to address several shortcomings with the original design, and improve on the otherwise solid framework it presents.
 More information on RUMBA is available on the RepRapWiki page [here](http://reprap.org/wiki/RUMBA).

+In keeping with the original RUMBA design, RUMBA+ is fully open source.
 ## Image
 ![RUMBA+ PCB Preview](https://raw.githubusercontent.com/Aus3D/RUMBA-Plus/master/BoardPreviewTop.png "RUMBA+ PCB Preview")